top of page

 Why I Re-recorded This Song—And What Changed Everything

-I’m so excited to share a brand new version of For Your Glory—a song that has been deeply meaningful in my worship journey.
-But what you might not know is that I actually recorded this song once before... and never released it.
-At the time, I was leading it often in worship and truly believed I meant the words: “For Your glory, I will do anything.”
-But after walking through a difficult season, I realized—I didn’t fully understand what I was singing.
+I’m thrilled to share a brand new version of For Your Glory.
+This song has been a significant part of my worship journey.
+What you might not know is that I recorded it once before, but never released it.
+Back then, I was leading it frequently in worship.
+I honestly believed I meant the words: “For Your glory, I will do anything.”
+However, after facing a difficult season, I realized I didn’t fully comprehend what I was singing.

-It wasn’t until I walked through this personal storm—and God gently reshaped my theology through it—that I was able to blow the dust off the studio mic and record it again with new meaning.
+It wasn't until I navigated through my personal storm that God reshaped my understanding.
+Finally, I felt ready to dust off the studio mic and record the song again, this time, with deeper meaning.

 The Storm Before the New Version of the Song

-A while back, everything in my world seemed to shift dramatically over a relatively short time.
-Half of my vocal studio unexpectedly paused their lessons, right before the holidays.
-Then, within just two months, all three of our family cars bit the dust—two were totaled, and the third had sudden engine failure.
+A while back, everything in my life changed dramatically in a short period.
+Half of my vocal studio unexpectedly paused their lessons right before the holidays.
+Within two months, all three of our family cars failed—two were totaled, and the third suffered sudden engine failure.

-This might sound like a “first-world” problem (and it is), but it shook our rhythm—and our finances.
-I found myself praying for God to be glorified through my challenges—and yet, what I was truly waiting for was some kind of “Lazarus moment” where He would swoop in and fix everything dramatically.
+This may sound like a “first-world” problem (and it truly is), but it significantly shook our rhythm and finances.
+I found myself praying for God to be glorified through my challenges.
+Yet, I was waiting for a “Lazarus moment,” where He would miraculously fix everything.

 Presence Over Delayed Power

-From a Western lens, we often view God’s glory as tied to outcomes.
-But BEMA Discipleship helped me see what the original audience would have seen: a Messiah who steps into grief, who weeps, who stays in relationship.
-Jesus' glory is revealed not just in raising Lazarus, but in being with Mary and Martha through their loss.
+From a Western perspective, we often associate God's glory with outcomes.
+However, BEMA helped me understand what the original audience would have perceived: a Messiah who enters into grief, who weeps, and who remains present in our struggles.
+Jesus' glory is revealed not only through raising Lazarus but also in being with Mary and Martha during their loss.

 The Glory is in God's With-ness

-That changed the way I saw my own season.
-Maybe it wasn’t about a big comeback or dramatic testimony.
-Maybe the treasure was that Jesus never left.
-As BEMA puts it: the story is not about God using suffering for glory—it’s about a God whose glory is His with-ness (in the highs and lows and everywhere in between).
+This revelation changed how I viewed my own season.
+Perhaps it wasn’t about a grand comeback or a dramatic testimony.
+Maybe the true treasure was that Jesus *never left*.
+BEMA emphasizes that the story isn’t about God using suffering for glory.
+Instead, it’s about a God whose glory is His with-ness—in the highs, lows, and everything in between.

-I had actually finished the first version of this song a year ago—but it didn’t feel right.
-The tone felt off.
+I had actually completed the first version of this song a year ago, but it didn’t feel right.
+The tone seemed off.
 Now I understand why.
-It wasn’t until I walked through this with a clearer view of God’s presence and love that I could sing it from a place of peace.
+It wasn’t until I walked through my challenges with a clearer understanding of God’s presence and love that I could sing it from a place of peace.

-This new version is richer, more grounded.
+This new version is richer and more grounded.
 I don’t sing it now as a plea.
 I sing it from the quiet assurance that He is with me—and that is His glory.

 Streaming